How Do I Get (and Keep) My Provisional License P1?

 If you opted for a driving school and driving lessons before you obtained your learner license, then these things should be second nature to you.
 If you had, you should already know how to comply with the above while driving elsewhere, and even overseas.

 What Can Happen If You Break These Rules?

-- Any speeding offence earns at least 3 months suspension
+- Any speeding offence earns at least a 3 months suspension.

 Do you think your standards are slipping since you got your learner licence?
 You could recover the situation by taking driving school and driving lessons training near you.

 Passengers Matter While You Drive with a P1 License

 The passengers in the car you drive rely on you for their safety.
 The Roads and Maritime Service knows loud conversations can distract you because they were novice drivers once.
 Therefore, they have decided you may not have more than one passenger aged under 21 between the times of: 11 pm and 5 am.

 Moreover, this is quite complicated but bear with us – You may not have more than one passenger at any time for 12 months after any of the above suspensions lifted.
 If you believe this is unfair you can request an exemption at a service centre by filling in a form and paying a fee, however, you must have sound reasoning or it will be denied.

 And Finally, You May Not Be Able to Drive Your Own Car